Updated: Apr 11

 Words express our thoughts.
 Coming to deeper understandings of language has the power to shift our thinking.
 And our practice.
 It might seem simple but if we are brave enough to ponder on the words that shape our practice, and genuinely consider what they mean in our context, we might just find ourselves with deeper understandings, and in a stronger pedagogical position.

 “Language shapes our thoughts”

-This statement from Vygotsky reminds me that some of the most powerful changes that can happen and connect us in our workplaces is in the attention to and dialogue with the words we use to frame our practice.
+This statement from Vygotsky reminds me that some of the most powerful changes that can happen and connect us in our workplaces come from the attention to, and dialogue with, the words we use to frame our practices.
 The seemingly simple act of dialogue is actually much more complicated than it seems.
 We all have ways of seeing, hearing and being and particular words are often connected to our experiences.
-I think it is an absolute necessity we pave the way for conversation that gives us a way to understand each other’s understanding of particular words, so that as teams we move closer to shared meaning in our practices.
+I think it is an absolute necessity we pave the way for conversations that give us insights each other’s understanding of particular words.
+This enables our teams to move closer to shared meaning in our practices.